Councilwoman Claudia Bridges was elected to City Council in 2019. She was selected as Mayor pro tem in July 2021.

 Councilwoman Bridges was born in California, grew up in the Chicago area, and raised children in Arizona after moving there for her husband to advance his career in aviation.
 While the children attended school she also returned to school and earned an MBA in Finance and a PhD in Marketing at Arizona State University.

-After ten years in Arizona, a job offer as a Professor of Marketing at Sacramento State University took her and her family to Sacramento where she worked until retiring in 2012.
-She and her husband decided to retire in Boulder City (having heard about it from some other pilots her husband knew) where she fell in love with it small-town feel.
-Her husband, Marty, retired in 2017 and shares her love for their new “home town.”
+After ten years in Arizona, a job offer as a Professor of Marketing at Sacramento State University took her and her family to California where she worked until retiring in 2012.
+She and her husband decided to retire in Boulder City (having heard about it from some other pilots her husband knew) where she fell in love with its small-town feel.
+Her husband, Marty, retired in 2017 from Southwest Airlines and shares her love for their new “home town.”